-Author: SR
+Author: PARAdmin

 When I was a kid, camping was a favourite past time for my family.
 Like many people, I can remember summer days spent by the lake doing all the fun stuff you do while camping.
 The fishing, the swimming, playing with other kids you knew or just met, late nights roasting marshmallows and listening to the adults chat around the fire.
 One of the things I remember is when my grandparents would join us on a camping trip.
 As fun as camping was, seeing my grandparents made it that much more special.
+Continue Reading

 I always enjoyed my solo canoe trips, but at “down” times, I get a bit lonesome.
-I would see other soloists with dogs and would get a bit envious.
+I would see other soloist with dogs and would get a bit envious.
 I see some dogs in the bow sitting proudly.
-I see dogs swimming at the campsites, and I would see dogs on the portages carrying packs.
+I see dogs swimming at the camp sites, and I would see dogs on the portages carrying packs.
 “I want that!”
 My older dogs at the time were never trained to go in a canoe.
 When they passed on, it was time for a new best friend.
 I put my wife on a mission to get our 2nd new dog.
 She picked out a female 6 months previously and our 2nd next dog, I told her, was going to be a tripping buddy.
 She came across a rescue organization that had a 3 month female Golden Retriever/Shepard mixed.
 She was last to be picked with no markings.
 Pure black.
 We picked her up with a full family introduction with her “sister” Jill.
+Continue Reading

 Mention the Channel Islands to most North American kayakers and their thoughts probably turn to an archipelago off the Californian coast, but what about the original Channel Islands?
 Located off the coast of northern France, they sit between the arms of Normandy and Brittany, a unique mixture of English and French.

 Jersey, the largest, is my island home.
 Large is a relative term as it is only 9 miles long and 5 miles wide.
 Within this compact 45 square miles, there is some dramatic coastal scenery, set against a rich historical background, which stretches back approximately 240,000 years.
 The kayaking is made all the more interesting by the twice daily rise and fall of the tide, with a tidal range which reaches 12 metres on the larger springs.
+Continue Reading

 By: Mike Burns